-The mining claims located in the Province of New Brunswick are located within the BMC, the world's third largest volcanogenic massive sulphide ("VMS") camp that hosted one of the largest underground zinc mines in the world.
+Osisko Metals holds mineral claims located in the Province of New Brunswick covering a significant portion of the Bathurst Mining Camp, the world's third largest volcanogenic massive sulphide ("VMS") camp that hosted one of the largest underground zinc mines in the world.
 Brunswick No. 12 & No. 6 mines produced approximately 150 million tonnes at more than 12% combined zinc + lead when including by-products of copper and silver.
-The Company owns 59,738 hectares of mineral claims that cover some of the most prospective ground for finding zinc, lead and silver deposits in the BMC.
-The most exciting area that has developed over the last year in the BMC is the Key Anacon and Gilmour South project areas.
+The Company owns 59,738 hectares of mineral claims (see detail below) that cover some of the most prospective ground for finding zinc, lead and silver deposits in the BMC, including the Brunswick Belt Project area in the eastern section of the BMC in proximity to historical deposits mentioned above.